Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English

 Three Versanelles by Stephen Crane

 Stephen Crane is most widely noted for his important American Civil War (1861-1865) novel, The Red Badge of Courage; however, his little series of poems that appeared in Edmund Clarence Stedman’s An American Anthology demonstrates a useful form that poets from time to time engage; it is a form called the versanelle, a term that I coined for use in my commentaries about poems.

-A versanelle is usually quite short, twelve lines or fewer, and gathers to an enigmatic punch line that implies an observation about human behavior.
+A versanelle is usually quite short, twenty lines or fewer, and gathers to an enigmatic punch line that implies an observation about human behavior.
 It often describes a scene as it tells its very short tale, sometimes quite mysterious and tantalizing, often something quite mundane.
 It may use ordinary poetic devices such as metaphor, image, personification, metonymy, and simile, or it may simply rely on other colorful language.

 First Versanelle: "The Wayfarer"